-The Title IX Coordinator collaborates with various university and community entities (such as the Wellness Resource Center, Institutional Diversity, Equity, Advocacy, and Leadership, Human Resources, and others) to provide educational programming and training opportunities for students, faculty, and staff.
-The Title IX Coordinator also provides annual training to University Housing & Residential Life staff.
+The Wellness Resource Center collaborates with various university and community entities (such as the Title IX Office, Institutional Diversity, Equity, Advocacy, and Leadership, Human Resources, and others) to provide educational programming and training opportunities for students, faculty, and staff.
+The Wellness Resource Center and Title IX Coordinator also provide annual training to University Housing & Residential Life staff on prevention strategies and response to reports of harm or violence.